truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

 * Set up a Plex account.

-  After installing the Plex app and logging into Plex through the link in TrueNAS, if you have not already configured your Plex account media server, Plex shows the configuration screens to set up the media server, add libraries, and customize your Plex account.
+  After installing the Plex app and logging into Plex through the **Web Portal** button in TrueNAS, if you have not already configured your Plex account media server, Plex shows the configuration screens to set up the media server, add libraries, and customize your Plex account.

 {{< include file="/static/includes/apps/AppsStableBeforeYouBegin.md" >}}